Katzenwerfer/mpv-config/shaders/README.md

 I use a large variety of shaders for testing and stuff

-I will list the links to download 'em here, since I don't know if it's ok to just upload the files (and I honestly don't want to if it is)
+I will list the links to download 'em here, since I don't know if it's ok to just upload the files (and I honestly don't want to know if it is)

 ## Shaders